22 Paying the Price

-The Captain took two steps towards the McKanzel boy, making him move closer to Josah.
+The Captain took two steps toward the McKanzel boy, making him move closer to Josah.
 “I have forty men at my disposal.
-Josah can strike you repeatedly until you tell us where you are hiding Caleb.
+Josah can strike you until you tell us where you are hiding Caleb.
 We’ll rescue him one way or another.
 How’s that for leverage?”

 Jeera realized he hadn’t thought everything through.
 “No need to go any further, Captain.
 What are your demands?”